Discover strategies for teaching online

 - Be actively present in the course, accessing the course 5 days/week, interacting with students and responding to questions within 24 hours during the week.
 If you will not be responding to email over the weekend, make it clear that you will answer such questions on Monday.
 The News Item area within Desire2Learn is one good way to keep students informed on a weekly basis.

-- You may hold virtual office hours using Online Rooms.
+- You may hold virtual office hours using web conferencing tools like Zoom.
 This practice is encouraged as an opportunity for students to interact with the instructor and with each other.

 - Be clear about how you will participate in discussions.
 As a best practice, the instructor should read all student posts and offer an occasional follow-up post in order to enrich the conversation and drive it to a deeper level.
 Depending on the subject area, instructors sometimes prefer to stay out of the immediate conversation and offer global feedback to the class.